codysork/wal-steam/README.md

 A little program that themes the colors for Metro for steam from `wal`or `wpg`.
 This is a fork of the original script by kotajacob, which is no longer actively being maintained.

+## Changes in This Fork

+- The executable for running this script is now ` wal-steam `, not ` wal_stream `.
+- The [community patch](https://steamcommunity.com/groups/metroskin/discussions/0/141136086931804907) is currently disabled in this fork, because it was causing my steam library to fail to display.

 ## About

 `wal_steam` is a tiny program that is meant to work with either `wal` or `wpgtk`, by reading the colors they generate and making a color theme for a slightly tweaked version of Metro for Steam.